dotnet/docs-aspire/docs/deployment/k8s-deployment.md

 aspirate init
 ```

 Aspirate leads you through the process of setting these values.
-They are persisted in an **aspirate.json** file.
+They are persisted in an _aspirate.json_ file.

-## Creating manifests
+## Create manifests

-You can use the `generate` command to create Kubernetes manifests for the projects in your solution.
-Before you issue the command, change to the top level folder for your **AppHost** project:
+To create Kubernetes manifests for the projects in your solution, use the `generate` command.
+Before you issue the command, change to the top-level folder for your _*.AppHost_ project:

 ```bash
 cd AspireApp.AppHost